 - Not financially independent and continuously dependant on your parents

-Those who are applying for Irish citizenship as a dependant young adult will need to complete Application Form 8.
+Those who are applying for citizenship as a dependant young adult will need to complete Application Form 8.
 They will need to include certain documents from the list above in their application, as well as a letter from their school or college showing the date of their registration and attendance.

-Irish citizenship for refugees
+Citizenship for refugees

-If you have been declared as a refugee, you will be eligible for Irish citizenship once you have lived for at least three years of reckonable residence in Ireland.
+If you have been declared as a refugee, you will be eligible for Irish nationality and citizenship once you have lived for at least three years of reckonable residence in Ireland.
 It is crucial to keep your immigration registration up-to-date during your residency.

-Irish citizenship by birth or descent
+Citizenship by birth or descent

-One of the most common routes to Irish citizenship is through birth or descent.
+One of the most common routes to citizenship is through birth or descent.
 Depending on your particular circumstances, you could be eligible for citizenship even if you were not born in Ireland.